 The best way to think of the Insulation tool is like a pre-made repeating detail.
 Selecting this tool allows you to draw a line of batt insulation, much like a repeating detail.
 To draw insulation go Annotate > Detail > Insulation.
 The width and the bulge ration can be modified in the Properties pallet.

 Once the revisions are created, they then need to be applied to the relevant sheet(s).
 To do this, go to a sheet and in the Properties window, under ‘revisions on sheet’ apply the revision just created.
-This will update the titleblock automatically.
+This process will update the title block automatically.

-To identify the part of the sheet that has changed, revision clouds are used.
-To create a revision cloud go Annotate > Detail > Revision Cloud.
+Revision clouds are used to identify the part of the sheet that has changed.
+To create a revision cloud, go Annotate > Detail > Revision Cloud.
 Note that for the clouds to be visible, ‘Cloud and Tag’ must be selected when creating the Revisions (View > Sheet Composition > Revisions).